divyanshk/Mini-Blogs/index.md

 * THe algorithm builds a search tree till a computational budget - time or memory is exhausted
 * The algorthim has four parts which are applied per iteration
     * Selection: descending down the root node till an expandable non-terminal node
-    * Expansion: adding child nodes to the tree
+    * Expansion: adding child nodes towards the tree
     * Simulation: simulate the default policy from the new node(s) to produce an output
     * Backpropagation: the simulation result is 'backed up' through the selected nodes
 * Selection + Expansion => Tree policy; Simluation => Default policy